 The Finding Peace in a Frantic World course was developed by Professor Mark Williams and Chris Cullen at the Oxford Mindfulness Centre.
 The course is informed by the evidence based and internationally recognised Mindfulness Based Cognitive Therapy (MBCT) programme, which was co-developed by Professor Mark Williams.

-The Finding Peace course is intended for beginners to mindfulness and is suitable for the general public and within workplace settings.
-It introduces a set of simple yet powerful mindfulness practices that can be incorporated into daily life to develop present moment awareness, to learn to respond rather than react automatically to stressful situations, and to support wellbeing.
-The reduced time commitment of this course (90 minutes classes) and the reduced fee makes it more accessible than other mindfulness courses such as MBSR and MBCT.
+The Finding Peace course is intended for beginners to mindfulness and is suitable for the general public and in workplace settings.
+The course introduces participants to a set of simple yet powerful mindfulness practices that can be incorporated into daily life, to develop present moment awareness, to learn to respond rather than react to stressful situations, and to support wellbeing.
+The reduced time commitment of this course (90 minutes classes) makes it more accessible than other mindfulness courses such as MBSR and MBCT.